KyleAntonio/Antonio-ECEC-ECE2112-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 The average streams of the top songs of 2023 were 513.6 million.
 To put this into perspective, if the average song length is three minutes, the combined total listening time of only the average streams is about 2,934 years.
 However, it should be noted that the standard deviation is significantly high which may indicate that there is a significant level of variety in the stream counts of the tracks in the data set.
 This is supported by the median being significantly lower than the mean, indicating that the stream counts per track are distributed more in higher values than in lower values.

-The distribution of the tracks by release year and the number of artists on a track can then be extracted from the data set by plotting them on a histogram respectively.
-Here, we will use Matplotlib to achieve this:
+The distribution of the tracks by release year and the number of artists on a track can then be extracted from the data set by plotting them on a histogram respectively using Matplotlib.
 From the graph below, we can see that there are far more songs that were released in the last 20 years all the combined total of the years before 2000.
 This may, in part, be due to Spotify mostly catering to demographics that are more versed in the internet and social-media in general thus their song preferences tend to be those that are popular in recent decades.
 It should be noted that there are outliers as early as the 1940s that are included in the dataset.
 These songs might be tracks that were popularized my social-media or classics that are associated with the holiday season.

 ![{B4F41631-0765-494C-B024-59BDC6C01BEC}](https://github.com/user-attachments/assets/5a097319-5b16-47d2-8c48-52f645c89353)